dormeneur/Password_Manager/README.md

 # Password Manager

 This Password Manager is built using HTML, CSS, and JavaScript.
 It allows users to view, add, edit, copy, and delete their passwords securely.
+(The password for the file is 123456 currently but it can be modified later).
 ## Features

 - View all saved passwords